pybites/challenges/21/clamytoe/README.md

 [![License][license-image]][license-url]
 [![Twitter][twitter-image]][twitter-url]

-Since now everyone has an iPhone or Pythonista 3, here are some screenshots of it.
+Since not everyone has an iPhone or Pythonista 3, here are some screenshots of it.

 ![](ui.png)

 ## Installation

 Easiest way would be to navigate to the [github repo page](https://github.com/clamytoe/Wattage-Calculator) and copy the source code and paste it into a new file.
-Apples doesn't make it easy to import scripts.
+Apple doesn't make it easy to import scripts.
 You could also, write your own script within Pythonista to download the files, which might be a better option, just not as easy.

 ## Usage example